 If you’re trying to save money and cut the cable, you might have found HDTV antennae are quite expensive.
 As not all channels are available online, accessing some over-the-air broadcasts (as opposed to cable or satellite) is useful.

 But there’s the cost.
 You cut back on cable to save money.
 While the one-off spend might be affordable, a few moments of browsing Amazon proves that only a high-end device is fit for purpose.

-The alternative, then, is to build your own, using a few shop-bought components and items you might have sitting around in your workspace.
+The alternative, then, is to build a DIY HD antenna using a few shop-bought components.

 The HDTV antenna is built from the following components.
 Note that all measurements in this project are in inches: